vecnode/rendersync/README.md

 #### In development

+- Test calling renders from secondary `rendersync` to a machine with 24Gb and call SD1.5
 - Add a global open/close of endpoints.
 - Add trainer file as module - fine-tuning stack to see.
+- Get the progress bar from the models generating on comfy terminal to the browser.
 - Check more Host OSs, multiple machines.
 - Available Models in every system that we have to download and everything. in one line with the combo.
 Comfy too
 - Fast way to search for model types such as `.pt` and `.safetensors` or `.gguf`
 - Inspect Torch processes on the network and tensor computation.
 - Call jobs through SSH.
 - Download models in the interface, find a way to download ollama models (default, or input the name so it know how to search the official channels) - ollama specific, on a combo with a download button (ollama command and remove too).
 - Maybe add Bootstrap to the frontend: https://getbootstrap.com/
 - Ollama scheduling so we can make questions at specific times of day and weeks in a row.
 - Refactor the codebase to act only on one Disk `C:/` at the time and we can change according to what we can see at the top.
 - Make this server receive json calls that are sent to the comfyui as well and ollama, maybe a structured rendersync JSON file that is read through the server, the ability to have specific jobs called through rendersync - such as image-to-image.
 - A comparison module with some metrics.
 - Call ollama on a different machine same network.
 - Maybe consider multiple rendersyncs for multiple users constantly on.
 - After starting a submodule check again it really started process and lock the button to start.
 - Link to the new guidelines repository will be linked here for guardrails.